OATS Frequently Asked Questions - Compliance

 C76.
 Are indications of interests or negotiations reportable under the OATS Rules?

 No. Indications of interest and negotiations are not considered reportable events under the OATS Rules.
 Indications of interest are never reported.
 A negotiation is not considered to be a reportable event until both parties agree to the terms of a trade.
-After the terms of the trade are agreed to, a new order report and appropriate secondary event (route report or execution report) must be reported to OATS.
+After the terms of the trade are agreed to, a new order report and execution report must be reported to OATS.
+The New Order should be reported from your firm's perspective and contain a Negotiated Trade Flag of "Y".
+NOTE: For orders negotiated through OTC Link, please refer to the OATS for OTC FAQs regarding OTC Link.

 C77.
 My firm provides both sponsored access and direct market access to non-FINRA member clients.
 Is my firm responsible for any OATS reportable events associated with these clients' access?